androdev4u/scripts/raspberry/reset/README.txt

 Start script per crontab!

-All Raspberry Pi's uses GPIO 6 for ground and GPIO 5 for pin check.
+All Raspberry Pi's uses Pin 6 for ground and Pin 5 (GPIO3) for check.